yosuzuk/lagrange-data-proxy/README.md

 After opening your map, you can copy the map URL from your adress bar to share it with others.

 The map URL will directly open your map.
 Your backend URL is embedded in it, so others can directly open your map without configuring a backend URL themself.
+But because of that, your backend URL is kind of visible to everyone who knows your map URL.
+The free-tier of Netlify functions allows up to 125k requests per month, which is more than enough, but it's your bill if anything happens.